pnwairfire/bluesky-web/API.md

     $ curl "$BLUESKY_API_ROOT_URL/api/v1/runs/abc123/output"

-There are currently two ways the visualization images will be specified in the results json object.
-If you specify 'image_results_version=v2' in the output request, you'll get something like the following:
+As mentioned above, there are currently two ways the visualization images may be specified in the results json object.
+If you specified 'image_results_version=v2' in the request to initiate the dispersion run, you'll get something like the following:

     {
         "images": {